Nishapur: Saffarids/Samanids/Seljuks

-Mongol siege of Nishapur
+Siege of Nishapur

-In 1221, after the death of Tuqachar, the husband of Genghis Khan's daughter, the entire city of Nishapur was destroyed by the Mongols over the course of 10 days.
+In 1221, after the death of Taghachar, the husband of Genghis Khan's daughter, the entire city of Nishapur was destroyed by the Mongols over the course of 10 days.
 Genghis Khan's daughter requested the death of every resident of the city as vengeance for her husband's death.
-In order to become sure that no wounded would survive the massacre, Khan's troops killed and beheaded most of the population of the city and their skulls were reputedly piled in pyramids by the Mongols.
+In order to be sure that no wounded would survive the massacre, the Khan's troops killed and beheaded most of the population of the city, and their skulls were reputedly piled in pyramids by the Mongols.
 Women, Infants, children, and even cats and dogs were among the beheaded.
+It is estimated that potentially up to 1,747,000 people were slaughtered.

-After the massacre a much smaller settlement was established just north of the ancient town, and the once bustling metropolis lay underground—until a team of excavators from the Metropolitan Museum of Art arrived in the mid-20th century.
+After the massacre, a much smaller settlement was established just north of the ancient town, and the once bustling metropolis lay underground—until a team of excavators from the Metropolitan Museum of Art arrived in the mid-20th century.
 They worked at Nishapur between 1935 and 1940, returning for a final season in the winter of 1947–48.
 What remains of old Nishapur is a 3500-hectare "Kohandejh (Persian: کهن دژ)" area, south of the current city of Nishapur.

 Ilkhanate and Timurid reign

-In 1221, during the Mongol conquest of the Khwarazmian Empire, Nishapur was besieged and sacked, and a great number of its inhabitants killed and beheaded.
-Genghis Khan is said to have ordered the destruction of the whole city in retaliation for the death of his son-in-law during the siege.
-Their skulls were reputedly piled in pyramids by the Mongols.
-After the massacre a much smaller settlement was established just north of the ancient town, and the once bustling metropolis lay underground—until a team of excavators from the Metropolitan Museum of Art arrived in the mid-20th century.
-They worked at Nishapur between 1935 and 1940, returning for a final season in the winter of 1947–48.